 The two best options are below – this page concentrates on the second one!

-1/ You can build one of my boats (I know … you were expecting me to say that!).
+You can build one of my boats from my detailed boat plan books (I know … you were expecting me to say that!).
 Building a boat is a cost-effective solution if the boat is designed with care to save you money along the way.
 You get a much cheaper boat than a professionally built boat and will cover your building costs (or be close to it) when you go to sell the boat.

 Photo below.
 Our second Oz Goose Fleet in the Philippines.
 10 ooats in Cebu.
 18 in Luzon and another ten in Davao this year 2017.